HUMENTH/ERPNext-installation-Guide/README.md

     cd frappe-bench

-Once you type bench you will see the various commands that bench cli has.
+Once you type "bench" you will see the various commands that bench cli has.
 Don’t worry, we will not be using all the commands, we just need to install EPRNext but have a quick look at these commands.

     bench

-To start bench you can type the command

-    bench start

-Just wait for it, it will start the bench and you will see that it will give you information saying that the server is now running at port 8000.
-Now you can open the server in the browser with port 8000.

-You will give nothing on-page, it will say page not found.

-Because we have installed the environment, we have not yet created any site in the environment.

-Frappe Environment has Applications and Sites.
-When you install frappe-bench one application (default) frappe will be available for you to install on any site.

-If you just want to install the application with no modules you can do that, but we have to install ERPNext.
-Below will help you to;

-get the ERPNext app
-create a new-site for your ERP Installation
-Install the ERPNext app on site created.

 ### STEP 18 ERPNext Installation on Frappe Environment